lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Description

-This repository contains a Docker setup that lets you go from zero to mining in about 5 minutes on any Linux host.
+This repository contains a containerized setup of the xmrig tool, which allows you to go from zero to mining in about 5 minutes on any architecture running containers.

-CPU mining can be profitable using algorithmns like: `RandomX`, `Cryptonight` or `Equihash`.
-Find out more about profitability [here](https://www.nicehash.com/profitability-calculator).
+CPU mining can be profitable using algorithms such as: `RandomX`, `Cryptonight` or `Equihash`.
+Learn more about profitability [here](https://www.nicehash.com/profitability-calculator).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ➤ Setup

-The preferred way to configure XMRig is using a configuration file in JSON format because it is more flexible and user-friendly.
-CLI does not cover all features available and can be a limiting factor depending on the scenario.
+The preferred way to configure XMRig is using a configuration file in JSON format, because it is more flexible and easier to use.
+The CLI doesn't cover all the features available and can be a limiting factor, depending on the scenario.

 | Name                  | Description                   |
 |-------------------    |-----------------------------  |